 For most of us, Jakarta is home, and there are simply no plans to uproot to Kalimantan; nor will we chastise ourselves to our houses.
 What is the point in living in this thriving cosmopolitan if we don’t engage and interact within it?

 The solutions are not easy, nor will they be immediate.
-But as I write this (25 August) the average air quality across Jakarta is at 166 AQI with a PM.25 particle concentration 17x higher than WHO guidelines.
+But as I write this (25 August) the average Jakarta air quality is at 166 AQI with a PM.25 particle concentration 17x higher than WHO guidelines.

 With so many at risk, this is no time for politics and agendas, nor scapegoating and fear of losing face.